BLAST (biotechnology): Comparing BLAST and the Smith-Waterman Process

 While both Smith-Waterman and BLAST are used to find homologous sequences by searching and comparing a query sequence with those in the databases, they do have their differences.

-Due to the fact that BLAST is based on a heuristic algorithm, the results received through BLAST, in terms of the hits found, may not be the best possible results, as it will not provide you with all the hits within the database.
+Due to the fact that BLAST is based on a heuristic algorithm, the results received through BLAST will not include all the possible hits within the database.
 BLAST misses hard to find matches.

-A better alternative in order to find the best possible results would be to use the Smith-Waterman algorithm.
+An alternative in order to find all the possible hits would be to use the Smith-Waterman algorithm.
 This method varies from the BLAST method in two areas, accuracy and speed.
-The Smith-Waterman option provides better accuracy, in that it finds matches that BLAST cannot, because it does not miss any information.
+The Smith-Waterman option provides better accuracy, in that it finds matches that BLAST cannot, because it does not exclude any information.
 Therefore, it is necessary for remote homology.
-However, when compared to BLAST, it is more time consuming, not to mention that it requires large amounts of computer usage and space.
-However, technologies to speed up the Smith-Waterman process have been found to improve the time necessary to perform a search dramatically.
-These technologies include FPGA chips and SIMD technology.
+However, when compared to BLAST, it is more time consuming and requires large amounts of computing power and memory.
+However, advances have been made to speed up the Smith-Waterman search process dramatically.
+These advances include FPGA chips and SIMD technology.

-In order to receive better results from BLAST, the settings can be changed from their default settings.
-However, there is no given or set way of changing these settings in order to receive the best results for a given sequence.
-The settings available for change are E-Value, gap costs, filters, word size, and substitution matrix.
-Note, that the algorithm used for BLAST was developed from the algorithm used for Smith-Waterman.
+For more complete results from BLAST, the settings can be changed from their default settings.
+The optimal settings for a given sequence, however, may vary.
+The settings one can change are E-Value, gap costs, filters, word size, and substitution matrix.

+Note, the algorithm used for BLAST was developed from the algorithm used for Smith-Waterman.
 BLAST employs an alignment which finds "local alignments between sequences by finding short matches and from these initial matches (local) alignments are created".